OAI/learn.openapis.org/specification/webhooks.md

   <figcaption>Webhooks are implemented at the root of the OpenAPI object</figcaption>
 </figure>

 A webhook is, in fact, simply a Path Item Object and can support one or more Operation objects.
-The key difference is that Webhooks are not encapsulated by a Paths Object, as the expectation is that an API consumer will host the webhook at a URL of their choosing.
-Webhooks therefore define a template, expressed as a Path Item, for API consumers to follow in how they implement the webhook and validate incoming events.
+The key difference is that Webhooks are not encapsulated by a Paths Object, as the API consumer registers (via an out-of-band mechanism) to receive the webhook at a URL of their choosing.
+Webhooks therefore describe a template, expressed as a Path Item, for API consumers to follow in how they implement the webhook and validate incoming events.

 Our Tic Tac Toe example includes a webhook that communicates the status of the board.
 This is not linked to a specific Operation, but given asynchronous behaviors are supported it is implied that this may be received as a result of the API consumer receiving a 202 HTTP return code: